 UPDATE `demographic` SET `middleNames` = CASE WHEN `middleNames`='' OR `middleNames` IS NULL THEN If(length(`first_name`) - length(replace(`first_name`, ' ', ''))>0,SUBSTRING_INDEX(`first_name`, ' ', -length(`first_name`) + length(replace(`first_name`, ' ', ''))), '') ELSE `middleNames` END;

 Now trim the first_name to just the first

 UPDATE demographic SET first_name=If(length(first_name) - length(replace(first_name, ' ', ''))>0,SUBSTRING_INDEX(first_name, ' ', 1) ,first_name);

 OSCAR 19 is a rolling release so that stability can fluctuate.
 If the newer version you install appears unstable you can downgrade the installation by running the older deb to overwrite the new.
 With OSCAR you used to have to delete the existing oscar.war first to be sure that newer java classes can be replaced with the older ones.
 This is no longer strictly necessary but remains good form.

 sudo rm /var/lib/tomcat8/webapps/oscar.war

 then run the older deb over the new one.
 Note that if you have used a data migration tool in OSCAR 19 you can only go back to OSCAR 18 or newer, there is no going back to OSCAR 15 at that point.
-If you are using Java 8 and Tomcat 8.5 you can use a DEB no older than oscar_emr15-88~844.deb.
+If you are on Tomcat 9 you can go back no earlier than oscar_emr19-49~1508.deb (the first to support Tomcat 9)